Respect yourself - value honesty and fairness

 Plagiarism can take many forms, and can include the following.

-Copying parts of your assignment without acknowledging the source of the information.
+Copying parts of your assignment without acknowledging the source of the information, including copying work from another student.

-Not acknowledging direct quotes in your work, even if you have cited.
+Not acknowledging direct quotes in your work, even if you have cited them.

 Paraphrasing without citing the source of the information.